GreatArkStudios/rbyremaindercal/README.md

 Ruby Remainder Calculator
 ===============
-A very simple Ruby on Rails remainder calculator, for beginners.
+<H2>A very simple Ruby on Rails remainder calculator, for beginners. </h2>
 =
-This project was created as part of an imitative by Great Ark Studios to venture into open sourcing other languages, besides java.
-Currently ruby, HTML, and .NET projects are planned.
+<P>This project was created as part of an imitative by Great Ark Studios to venture into open sourcing other languages, besides java.
+Currently ruby, HTML, and .NET projects are planned. </p>
 =
 Overview
 =